pmzxyx/random_javascripts/GameHacks/Google Snake Mods/README.md

-# Google snake mods
+# Google Snake Workshop

-some mods for google snake, like steam workshop.
-I did not make all of these.
+Here, you can find some mods for Google Snake (go to google.com and search snake).
+Some might not work, but it is cool having them.

+Most mods are here: https://github.com/orgs/DarkSnakeGang/repositories